 Book Recommendation: The One Book All Leaders Should Read

 I recently finished reading the best business book I have ever come across, Turn the Ship Around!: A True Story of Turning Followers into Leaders, by L. David Marquet.
-I believe that it is the one book all leaders should read if they want to manage effective teams.
+I believe that it is the one book all leaders and business owners should read if they want to manage effective teams.
 From cover-to-cover, I felt energized and motivated to implement what I was learning.

 As I read the book, I thought about the teams I managed at Catalina.
 During my tenure, there were times I was asked how I dealt with what seemed like common challenges.
 My answer would sometimes be, “I do not have those problems.”
 When they would question why, I would say, “I am just lucky and have great employees.”

 Disclaimer: Some of the links below are affiliate links.
 This means that if you choose to make a purchase through the links provided, I will earn

 commission.
 This commission comes at no additional cost to you.

 I now see things a little clearer.
 Yes, I had great employees; they were open to a leader-leader relationship.
 Yes, I was lucky; most of my employees were hired by other managers who made good hiring decisions.
 However, I now know that part of the reasons I had great teams was because of my management style.